source-foundry/fdiff/README.md

 $ fdiff --external="diff -u" [PRE-FONT FILE PATH] [POST-FONT FILE PATH]
 ```

-fdiff supports external diff tool with colored formatting and OpenType table filtering.
+fdiff supports built-in color formatting and OpenType table filtering when used with external diff tools.
 The context line, head, and tail options are not supported with the use of external diff tools.

 ### Other Options